Realizations are extremely important moments in the human life.

 Since the accident, I don’t follow any televised news shows (and I generally avoid crime procedurals, except for some British ones).

 I’m no longer afraid of being ordinary.
 I’m influential in my own particular way.
 I vote.
-I spend at local mom-n-pops (whenever possible).
+I spend at local mom-n-pops (when possible).
 I create a job (when the budget allows for it).
-More importantly than all of the above: it’s how I treat people when I leave the house each day.
+More important than all of the above: it’s how I treat people when I leave the house each day.

 I don’t honk my car horn or treat the grocery cashier like a robot.

-One of my friends was a zen monk for two years, in an extremely remote mountaintop monastery.
+One of my friends was a Zen monk in a remote mountaintop monastery for two years.

-He explained to me that he had so many questions about life before he entered the monastery.
+He explained that he had many questions about life before entering the monastery.
 When he left two years later, he still had those same questions, but the difference, he says, is that he’s okay with the not-knowing.

 He can now more joyfully hold the space for the mystery of life.
-He gives himself permission to simply enjoy a basic moment within a basic day, minus the neurosis.
+He permits himself to enjoy a basic moment within a basic day, minus the neurosis.

-Today, when he has an hour break between clients, he runs down to the beach and – if no one is around – he rips offs his clothes and jumps into the waves!
+Today, when he has an hour break between clients, he runs down to the beach, and – if no one is around – he rips off his clothes and jumps into the waves!
 He’s one of the happiest guys I know.

 Bonus Realization: Joy Modules Can Be “Stacked”

-Sometimes daily life seems essentially to be a process of trying to make the unconscious, conscious.
+Sometimes daily life seems to be a process of trying to make the unconscious, conscious.

 The twist is: we’re often ambivalent about the pace of that process – we’re always trying to speed it up or slow it down, depending on our moment-to-moment anxiety.

-For example, on two separate occasions I saw someone simply walk in front of me and had an instant epiphany that improved the way I see and experience my life from that point forward.
+For example, on two separate occasions, I saw someone simply walk in front of me and had an instant epiphany that improved the way I saw and experienced my life from that point forward.

 Sometimes, though, life-changing moments can occur from startling external events.

-Though the details of my friend’s accident itself are not the point of this particular article, I will say that it was an accident that could happen to anyone, and yet, still, was quite unexpected.
+Though the details of my friend’s accident are not the point of this particular article, I will say that it was an accident that could happen to anyone and yet was still quite unexpected.

-In the days following the accident, all of these ideas – ideas that I had been flirting with for a few years – crystalized and became deeply and profoundly real.
+In the days following the accident, all of these ideas that I had been flirting with for a few years crystallized and became deeply and profoundly real.

 In other words, what had been a slow-burning intellectual and philosophical awareness before the accident, transformed – almost overnight – into an integrated part of my psyche after the accident.